 The YaSM Blog

-In my view, this whole way of thinking is a bit problematic because it misses an important point: YaSM, ITIL and any other best-practice guidelines shouldn't be seen as something that we either "do" or "don't do".
+In my view, this whole way of thinking is a bit problematic because it misses an important point: YaSM, ITIL and any other best-practice guidelines and methods shouldn't be seen as something that we either "do" or "don't do".
 They are sources of advice, and we are free to decide which part of the advice works for us.

 Nothing speaks against looking at various guidelines.
 Indeed, I suppose the best approach to finding good advice is to explore various sources.
 Then we can pick and choose what is applicable to our particular situation, and adapt the advice to our needs.